amuizzz/amuizzz/README.md

 # 💫 About Me:
 I am Muizzuddin Fakhrul, a final-year Computer Science student specializing in Cybersecurity and DevOps.
 I am passionate about building secure, scalable systems, automating workflows, and exploring modern cloud-native technologies.
-My skills include Linux, Docker, Kubernetes, CI/CD, Python, and Bash scripting.
+My skills include Linux, Docker, Github, Github Action, Python, and more.
 You can view my portfolio at amuizzz.com

 ## 🌐 Socials: